m-zawilski/unsplash-search-backend/README.md

 # unsplash-search-backend

-Simple backend that acts as a proxy for accessing Unsplash API.
+Simple NodeJS (TypeScript) backend that acts as a proxy for accessing Unsplash API.

 To run the application, first set the environment variables: